dotnet/java-interop/samples/Hello-NativeAOTFromJNI/README.md

 It fails if the string comes from "elsewhere", even if it's a type that exists.

-Unfortunately, we do this *everywhere* in Java.Interop.
+Unfortunately, we do this in key places within Java.Interop.
 Consider this more complete Java Callable Wrapper fragment:

 ```java
 public class ManagedType